ioi-2017/tps/doc/README.md

 ## compile

-Given a single solution code, TPS will understand its programming language, put it in the “sandbox” folder with a new name that matches the short name of the task, puts necessary grader files in sandbox (use `-p, --public` argument to copy the public grader), compiles it, and creates run.sh (that runs the program based on the programming language) and exec.sh (which handles the required pipe-lining for interactive tasks).
+Given a single solution code, TPS will understand its programming language, put it in the `sandbox` folder with a new name that matches the short name of the task, puts necessary grader files in sandbox (use `-p, --public` argument to copy the public grader), compiles it, and creates run.sh (that runs the program based on the programming language) and exec.sh (which handles the required pipe-lining for interactive tasks).
 It also looks for `scripts/post_compile.sh` and runs if it the compile process is done successfully.

 ## gen

 Compiles generator, model-solution , and validator, and then generates and validates the test data and check model solution on them.
-The other arugments are:
+The other arguments are:

 * `-m, --model-solution=<model-solution-path>`: change the model solution.
 * `-s, --sensitive`: Terminate on the first error.